Bank of America Tower

-The latest addition to the booming city’s skyline is at 800 Capital Street, the Bank of America Tower.
+The latest addition to the booming city’s skyline is at 800 Capitol Street, the Bank of America Tower.
 The Charlotte, N.C.-based bank consolidated three downtown offices into the recently constructed, state-of-the art building, putting more than 600 employees under one roof.

 Ellison Bronze, manufacturer of premier custom balanced doors for entrances around the world, provided doors for four separate entryways at the 35-story, 780,000-square-foot building.

 Ellison balanced doors are ideal for heavily trafficked pedestrian pathways such as at the entrances of the newest Houston skyscraper.
 The doors are especially advantageous during the busy morning rush and afternoon departure.
 Quality construction, durable materials and components, and unique balanced hardware that allows for air pressure relief at both sides of the door leaf all lead to truly effortless operation.

 For the Bank of America Tower, Momentum Exterior Systems installed Ellison balanced doors at three street-level exterior portals.
 Win-Con installed the final entrance, a vestibule located on the 12th floor.
 Each street-level entrance features two single Ellison balanced doors surrounding a separate revolving door.
 The building itself was designed by leading architectural firm Gensler.
 W&W Glass designed the structural glass walls on the ground floor.